subsquid/docs/docs/tutorials/create-a-simple-squid.md

 As stated above, we intend to track:

-* files added and deleted from the chain
+* Files added and deleted from the chain;
-* groups joined by a certain account
+* Groups joined by a certain account;
-* storage orders placed by a certain account
+* Storage orders placed by a certain account.

 To do this, we will make the following changes to `schema.graphql`: